You are here

 Withdrawal from Doctoral Program.
 Post-candidacy students who decide to permanently withdraw from their doctoral program must notify their advisor and the program’s Graduate Studies Committee.
 The Graduate Studies chair will notify the Graduate School in writing of the student’s decision.
 The student’s candidacy status will be deactivated and university records will reflect that the student will not be permitted to enroll without the approval of the graduate program and submission of a Reactivate Enrollment Eligibility form to the Graduate School.

 Should the student later be reactivated in the doctoral program, a new candidacy examination will be required, and the student will have five years from the successful completion of this exam to complete the dissertation.
-A student will also need to complete the post-candidacy residency requirement and may need to complete additional course work at the discretion of the graduate program.
+A student may need to complete additional course work at the discretion of the graduate program.